noorkhokhar99/Lung-Disease-Classification-Dataset/README.md

 🔬🧠 Exciting News!
 Join us on a journey into the world of medical AI 🌐💻 as we explore "Lung Disease Classification Using Deep Learning." 🤖💨

+Discover how cutting-edge deep learning technology is revolutionizing the diagnosis and classification of lung diseases. 🩺📊

+In this video, we'll cover:

+📌 Introduction to Deep Learning
+📌 Understanding Lung Disease Classification
+📌 Real-World Applications
+📌 Impacts on Healthcare